-Show a Full Size Window Preview in Mission Control
+Show a Full Size Window Preview in Mission Control for OS X

-Mission Control in OS X Lion groups together thumbnail previews of windows from the same app.
+Mission Control in Mac OS X groups together thumbnail previews of windows from the same app.
 By hovering the mouse cursor over a cluster of these thumbnails and scrolling up on a multitouch trackpad or Magic Mouse (or scrolling up the mouse wheel with other mice), you can cause the cluster to expand, showing more detail in those behind the main window.
 Give it a try now—it’s pretty useful.

 This trick can be enhanced with a small tweak to a hidden system setting.
 To make clustered windows expand to full size so you can see their contents rather than merely slightly larger than they normally are, open a Terminal window and type the following:

 The changes take effect immediately.
 A variation of this tweak is to substitute a value of 0.6 rather than 1 in the line above.
 This will cause the windows to expand to a larger size than the default but not to 100 percent of their normal dimensions.